-Condors still fly, and the mountain ranges of the Andes show off their glorious majesty with brilliant sunsets filled with all the colors of the rainbow and a few more.
+Condors still fly, and the mountain ranges of the Andes show off their glorious majesty of brilliant sunsets bathed in colors of the rainbow, some of which have no name.

 In Ecuador, there are more species of flora and fauna, for a country of this land mass, than any other in the world!
 Pristine beaches, mountain peaks for the climbers and trekkers, jungle for the botanist, birdwatcher, collector and just those who want to be amazed by the beauty of Nature at her best.